-The Proponent and the Tweed Byron LALC will review the implementation of this ACHMP, either in meetings or through correspondence, after the first 2 years of operation and then every 5 years.
+The Proponent and the Tweed Byron LALC will review the implementation of this ACHMP, either in meetings or through correspondence every 5 years.
 The ACHMP will also be reviewed within 6 months of any Find.

 16. HEALTH AND SAFETY

 The Proponent may not direct Monitors to do any act or thing, except in relation to specific issues of workplace health and safety, or other administration issues, as agreed between the Proponent and the Tweed Byron LALC from time to time.